Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/docs/run_docker.rst

      python request_grobid.py

-This runs a Python script that’ll connect to the GROBID server and download all of the XML of the pdfs inside the ‘Papers’ directory, this might take a few minutes.
+This runs a Python script that’ll connect to the GROBID server using the Grobid Python client and download all of the XML of the pdfs inside the ‘Papers’ directory, this might take a few minutes.